getsops/sops/README.rst

 When creating any file under **mysecretrepo**, whether at the root or under a subdirectory, sops will recursively look for a `.sops.yaml` file.
-If one is found, the filename of the file being created is compared with the filename patterns of the configuration file.
-The first pattern that matches is selected, and its KMS and PGP keys are used to encrypt the file.
+If one is found, the filename of the file being created is compared with the filename regexes of the configuration file.
+The first regex that matches is selected, and its KMS and PGP keys are used to encrypt the file.

 Creating a new file with the right keys is now as simple as